5l1v3r1/Sonarr-wiki/Profiles.md

 ##### Scenario 1 #####
-No existing file exists. if NzbDrone finds a WEBDL 720p release it would grab it.
+No existing file exists. if Sonarr finds a WEBDL 720p release it would grab it.

 ##### Scenario 2 #####
 Existing file exists at HDTV 720p.
 If a Bluray720p release is found it will be grabbed because the cutoff has not been met